expo/expo/docs/pages/clients/installation.md

 ### Add better error handlers

 Sometimes, for certain types of errors, we can provide more helpful error messages than the ones that ship by default with React Native.
 To turn this feature on you need to import `expo-dev-client` in your `index` file (in the managed workflow, you need to add this import on top of the `App.{js|tsx}`).
-Make sure that the import statement is above of `import App from './App'`.
+Make sure that the import statement is above `import App from './App'`.

 ```js
 import 'expo-dev-client';